justjake/quickjs-emscripten/doc/quickjs-emscripten-core/classes/QuickJSAsyncWASMModule.md

 Note that only a single async action can occur at a time inside the entire WebAssembly module.
 **Multiple concurrent async actions is an error.**

-See the documentation for [[QuickJSWASMModule.evalCode]] for more details.
+See the documentation for [QuickJSWASMModule#evalCode](QuickJSWASMModule.md#evalcode) for more details.

 #### Parameters